 Overused words: Okay in the first draft but eliminate as many as possible for a fresher voice.
 If you have trouble finding yours, ask a writer friend.

-Consumption of food: We assume the characters eat a drink the food ordered.
+Consumption of food: We assume the characters eat and drink the food ordered.
 Pay attention when reading quality writers how rarely you see that consumption detailed.
 To be honest, I’m “sip and tired” of eliminating “He sipped” “She took another sip” and so on from manuscripts.
 And the reader is tired too.

 Here are a few alternates: